Web33-Idelson/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+The main difference is scalability because session cookies are stored in the server's memory, it has the potential of using a lot more resources if the website or app gets a lot of traffic.
+Because jwt are stateless they can potentially save on server resources.

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+We use bcrypt to securely hash and salt passwords.
+Also, using a Key Factor, BCrypt is able to adjust the cost of hashing.
+With Key Factor changes, the hash output can be influenced.
+In this way, BCrypt remains extremely resistant to hacks, especially a type of password cracking called rainbow table.

 3. How are unit tests different from integration and end-to-end testing.

+Unit tests always work and they are not flaky.
+Unlike end-to-end testing, unit tests do not rely on external components.
+The one major advantage that integration tests have over unit tests is that they ensure that modules which work well in isolation, also play well together.

 4. How _Test Driven Development_ changes the way we write applications and tests.

+Because TDD is an approach where we are writing test cases, developed to specify and validate what the code will do.
+Test cases for different functionalities are created and tested to make sure the test can fail, then re-written to make them pass.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.